Skip to content

 def list = [1, 2, 3, 4, 5]

-println list.contains(3) // Output true
+println list.contains(3) // Outputs true

-println list.contains(6) // Output false
+println list.contains(6) // Outputs false

 groovy